Canardoux/flutter_sound/README.md

 Album - play a collection of tracks via the OSs' audio UI.

+TrackPlayer - provides migration path from 3.0 TrackPlayer

+SoundPlayer - provides migration path from 3.0 SoundPlayer

-SoundPlayer - low level api for detailed control over your audio streams.
+AudioPlayer - api for detailed control over your audio streams.
 You can choose to have the session attached to the OSs' audio UI or not.

-SoundRecorder - records audio.
+SoundRecorder -  api to records audio.

 ## Wdigets